-Acknowledging that ambiguity, Figure 6 removes both the 'End of print edition' and 'New print edition' change types so as to assess only those records that reflect changes in news production.
-This data subset confirms ongoing volatility, with 151 expansions compared to 204 contractions since January 2019, a negative variance of -53.
+Acknowledging that ambiguity, Figure 5 removes both the 'End of print edition' and 'New print edition' change types so as to assess only those records that reflect changes in news production.
+This data subset confirms ongoing volatility, with 168 expansions compared to 215 contractions since January 2019, a negative variance of -47.
+This position has improved significantly since the previous quarter, where the negative variance was -60.

-Isolating the data further to only the outlets that have opened or closed since 1 January 2019 shows a negative variance of -17.
-Over the three years since 1 January 2021, this variance is considerably worse: 97 outlets have closed and only 56 have opened, a net loss of 41.
+Isolating the data further to only the outlets that have opened or closed since 1 January 2019 shows a negative variance of -21.
+This is a small improvement over the previous quarter, where the negative variance was -22.